Disordered Eating

 Early Warning Signs

-If your thoughts, feelings, behaviors, or actions with regard to your food, weight, exercise or body image interfere with the quality of life, emotional well being, and/or physical wellness, you may have an eating disorder.
+If your thoughts, feelings, behaviors, or actions with regard to your food, weight, exercise or body image interfere with your quality of life, emotional well being, and/or physical wellness, you may have an eating disorder.
 Essentially, when your relationship with your weight and body interfere with you being able to be yourself, when your thoughts become obsessive and debilitating, it may be time to seek professional help.

 Anorexia